 “Commercial purposes” means for the purposes of transportation of materials, goods, commodities or persons for compensation, hire, or profit.

-“Compliance certificate” means a certificate issued to a vehicle owner by the Executive Officer, obtained after demonstrating compliance with this HD I/M Regulation, confirming the vehicle can legally operate in the state.

 “Compliance deadline” refers to the deadline by which a vehicle shall demonstrate compliance with the requirements of this HD I/M Regulation.

 “Annual compliance deadline” refers to the deadline once per compliance year for which a qualifying vehicle owner shall verify compliance pursuant to this HD I/M Regulation.
 The annual deadline is the final day of a vehicle’s compliance year.

-“Semiannual compliance deadline” refers to the deadline twice a compliance year for which a vehicle owner shall verify compliance pursuant to this HD I/M Regulation.
+“Semiannual compliance deadline” refers to the deadline twice per compliance year for which a vehicle owner shall verify compliance pursuant to this HD I/M Regulation.
 Semiannual deadlines occur on a vehicle’s compliance year expiration day in months six and twelve of each compliance year with the deadline in month twelve being the final day of a vehicle’s compliance year.
-If the semiannual compliance deadline would be a higher number than the total number of days in month six and/or twelve, the semiannual compliance deadline shall be the last day of that month.
+If the semiannual compliance deadline would be a higher number than the total number of days in month six or twelve, the semiannual compliance deadline shall be the last day of that month.

+“Quarterly compliance deadline” refers to the deadline four times per compliance year for which a vehicle owner shall verify compliance pursuant to this HD I/M Regulation.
+Quarterly deadlines occur on a vehicle’s compliance year expiration day in months three, six, nine, and twelve of each compliance year with the deadline in month twelve being the final day of a vehicle’s compliance year.
+If the quarterly compliance deadline would be a higher number than the total number of days in any of the months three, six, nine, or twelve, the quarterly compliance deadline shall be the last day of that month.

 “Compliance test” means the applicable test specified in sections 2196.3 and 2196.4 required of a vehicle subject to this HD I/M Regulation.

 If the compliance test performance date is different than its date of submission to the electronic reporting system, the Executive Officer shall deem the test performance date as the date of record.

 “Compliance year” refers to the annual period for which a vehicle’s compliance fee applies.
 For California-registered vehicles, the start and end date of every compliance year shall align with the day and month of a vehicle’s DMV registration expiration date.
+The month of a compliance year refers to the month measured from the start of the compliance year.
+Thus, if the compliance year start date is in June, month three of the compliance year is September.

 The compliance year for a non-California registered vehicle and vehicles exempt from DMV registration shall be determined based on the vehicle’s VIN.
 The compliance year shall begin and end on the last day of the month specified below based on the last number of a vehicle’s VIN, as shown in the table below.